Liverpool

 Providing homes our customers love

-Since April this year, we have made improvements to our existing homes in Kirkdale, through an energy efficiency project to make 62 homes warmer, quieter and more affordable.
+Since April last year, we have made improvements to our existing homes in Kirkdale through an energy efficiency project to make 105 homes warmer, quieter and more affordable.
+A total of 400 homes will benefit from the project.

 Following feedback from customers, we have renewed front steps across homes in Kensington and Fairfield.